What is digital marketing?

 Digital marketing as a full-time profession has only been around for a couple of decades.
 Before that, aspects of digital marketing were usually part of a general marketing management role, and specialist services like web design were contracted separately.
 It’s only within the last ten years or so that it’s become standard for even smaller businesses to have their own in-house digital marketing professional.

 In this article, we’ll explain what a digital marketer does, and the emerging digital marketing specialist jobs out there.
-We’ll top it off with some easy steps you can take to become a digital marketer, no matter what background you’re starting with.
+We’ll top it off with some easy steps you can take to become a digital marketer, including studying a digital marketing qualification, no matter what background you’re starting with.

 What does a digital marketer do?